nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 1. If this is the first time you have logged in to the [My NeSI Portal](https://my.nesi.org.nz):

-   * If you do not have an existing account with NeSI on Pan you will be asked to fill out some fields, such as your role at your institution and a contact telephone number, an example of which can be seen below.
+   * If you do not have an existing account with NeSI on Pan or Fitzroy you will be asked to fill out some fields, such as your role at your institution and a contact telephone number, an example of which can be seen below.
    * If you have a Pan account, after logging in you will need to email [support@nesi.org.nz](mailto:support@nesi.org.nz?subject=Please%20confirm%20my%20My%20NeSI%20account%20and%20add%20me%20to%20a%20project%20team) and and inform us that you would like access to Kupe so that we can add you to a group with Kupe access rights.
    ![logging-in](../../assets/img/request_an_account.png)